Sports participation always has a risk of injury.

 Many injuries (eg, fractures, dislocations, soft-tissue contusions, blunt trauma, sprains, strains) are not unique to sports participation and can result from activities that are not athletic or from accidents.
-Such injuries are described elsewhere in The Manual (see also Fractures).
-However, athletes may need to learn how to modify faulty techniques that predispose to injuries or may resist taking an adequate period of rest to recover from a sports injury (working through the pain).
+Such injuries are described elsewhere in THE MANUAL.
+However, athletes may need to learn how to modify faulty techniques that predispose to injuries or be counseled to take an adequate period of rest to recover from a sports injury (ie, not working through the pain).

 Overuse is one of the most common causes of athletic injury and is the cumulative effect of excessive, repetitive stress on anatomic structures.
 It results in trauma to muscles, tendons, cartilage, ligaments, bursae, fascia, and bone in any combination.
 Risk of overuse injury depends on complex interactions between individual and extrinsic factors.

 Extrinsic factors include

 Training errors (eg, exercise without sufficient recovery time, excess load, building one group of muscles without training the opposing group, and extensive use of the same movement patterns)